dome9/cloud-bots/README.md

 # Cloud-Supervisor v2 (CS2)
-Auto remediation actions
+Auto remediation actions for AWS

-This is meant to be used in conjunction with Dome9's Continuous Compliance to remediate issues that are uncovered.
+This is meant to be used in conjunction with Dome9's Continuous Compliance Engine to remediate issues that are uncovered.